ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Part2_BasicDataTypes.md

 >>> a
 1
 </div>

+---

+<h3><font color="red">Challenge Questions:</font></h3>
+1. We have a value of 200 gene counts for a certain sample.
+One gene has a count of 7.
+    - What is the relative proportion of reads for this gene?
+    - We find some novel information saying that all values have had `sqrt()` or `x**0.5` performed.
+Now what is the relative proportion?

+---

 # <a name="comparisons"></a> Comparisons: <, >, <= , >= , ==, !=
 <img src="figures/de235da1.png" alt="if flow" width="600px"/>